Stolen Rivers

 Summary of Stolen Rivers

 - “Stolen Rivers” As a Representative of Anti-Race: Phillipa Yaa de Villiers starts the poem with a bang, saying “We Africans came to Berlin to sing” to reinforce her argument that they have not come just to present their poems and songs but to seek revenge against the brutalities of racial discrimination and colonialism of the past.
-Interestingly, she calls it “anthems of loss” instead of a requiem or something else.
+It is interesting to note that instead of using a term like “requiem” or another similar term, she refers to it as “anthems of loss.”
 Paying tribute to the popular singer of Zimbabwe, she says that Chiwoniso does not just sing, she pours out gold and platinum as if it is not just wealth but also reinforcement for them to take up the courage and tell their oppressors that they do not want it anymore and that they have not come there to get or earn money.
-Rather, entire Africa has come out to protest against racial discrimination saying “Africans would not be hungry.”
+Rather, entire Africa has come out to protest against racial discrimination, saying “Africans would not be hungry”.

-literary devices are poetic and writing elements.
-They beautify poetic outputs.
-The analysis of these devices in the poem “Stolen Rivers” as given below shows this fact.
+literary devices are tools used in poetry and writing to amplify the beauty of poetic outputs.
+The analysis of these devices in the poem is as follows.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /m/ in “remembering our anthems of loss”, /k/ and /w/ in “how can we, how can we even” and the sound of /t/ and /s/ in “You restored all the treasure-houses.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /m/ in “remembering our anthems of loss”, the sound /n/ in “how can we, how can we even” and the sound of /t/ and /r/ in “You restored all the treasure-houses”.

 That night I thought